Emerging space threat: Mutant super bacteria found by NASA

 Misuse of antibiotics

-A NASA team discovered that a drug-resistant bacteria present in the ISS has mutated and spread.
-The study could be vital to protecting the health of astronauts on board.
+A NASA team has discovered that a drug-resistant bacteria on the ISS has mutated and spread.
+This study could be crucial for protecting the health of astronauts on board.

 JPL study